Review this Website. It’s Anonymous!

 Finding trusted help for your debt problems can be challenging.
 Many companies promise to help you with your debt, stop collection calls, and protect you from asset seizure, wage garnishment and other legal actions from your creditors.

-The truth is that ONLY a bankruptcy trustee has the powers to protect you from creditor harassment, your property and assets being seized, and your wages being garnished.
+Only a Licensed Insolvency Trustee has the powers to protect you from creditor harassment, your property and assets being seized, and your wages being garnished.
 Trustees have their fees regulated by the government so the cost is the same regardless of which trustee you use.
+Trustees are the only debt professionals who can file a bankruptcy or a consumer proposal for you.

 Our Abbotsford Bankruptcy Trustees will give you a free, no obligation initial consultation.
 There is nothing to lose but your debts by talking with a debt relief expert at Bankruptcy Canada today.